Image of the US Capitol building

 Guided by the Cancer Support Community’s (CSC’s) mission to ensure that all people impacted by cancer are empowered by knowledge, strengthened by action, and sustained by community, the Cancer Policy Institute (CPI) is proud to serve our community through engagement in public policy and advocacy.

-- Eliminating health disparities and creating equity in systems across the cancer continuum.
-Health equity is a driving force in all policy considerations and decisions at CSC.
-Health disparities can only meaningfully be addressed when all individuals have access to, and can afford, health care insurance and services.
-CSC is committed to supporting efforts to advance health equity.
+3. Eliminating health disparities and creating systems that support all people impacted by cancer throughout their experience.
+Addressing and breaking down barriers to care is a driving force in all policy considerations and decisions at CSC.
+Health disparities can only be addressed when all individuals have access to, and can afford, health care insurance and services.
+CSC is committed to supporting efforts that advance access to care for all people impacted by cancer.

 Legislative and Regulatory Priorities